Javacord/Example-Bot/README.md

 - **`!userInfo`**
 Shows some basic information (id, name, etc.) about the user who used this command.
 You can find the implementation here: [UserInfoCommand.java](https://github.com/Javacord/Example-Bot/blob/master/src/main/java/org/javacord/examplebot/command/UserInfoCommand.java)

+## Compiling the bot

+You can compile the bot by running `gradlew jar`.
+The created fat jar located at `/build/libs/example-bot.jar` contains all required dependencies (Javacord and Log4j2) to run the bot.
+Take a look at the [build.gradle](https://github.com/Javacord/Example-Bot/blob/master/build.gradle) file.

 ## Running the bot

-After compiling the bot using Maven (take a look at the [pom.xml](https://github.com/Javacord/Example-Bot/blob/master/pom.xml)), you can run the bot using `java -jar examplebot.jar yourBotToken`.
+After compiling the bot using Gradle you can run the bot using `java -jar example-bot.jar yourBotToken`.
 You can view the login process by looking at the [Main.java](https://github.com/Javacord/Example-Bot/blob/master/src/main/java/org/javacord/examplebot/Main.java) class.